The practices associated with mindful awareness have been

 https://doi.org/10.1111/j.1750-8606.2012.00240.x

-The authors put forth that it is possible to cultivate positive qualities, to highlight a set of mental skills and socioemotional dispositions that are central to the aims of education in the 21st century These include self-regulations skills associated with emotion and attention and prosocial dispositions such as empathy and compassion.
+The authors put forth that it is possible to cultivate positive qualities, to highlight a set of mental skills and socioemotional dispositions that are central to the aims of education in the 21st century.
+These include self-regulation skills associated with emotion and attention and prosocial dispositions such as empathy and compassion.
 They believe this can be accomplished through systematic contemplative practice, which changes brain structure and function to support academic success.

 Flook, L., Goldberg, S. B., Pinger, L., & Davidson, R. J. (2014).
-Promoting prosocial behavior
+Promoting prosocial behavior and self-regulatory skills in preschool children through a mindfulness-based kindness curriculum.
+Developmental Psychology, 51(1), 44-51. https://doi.org/10.1037/a0038256

 68 ethnically diverse preschool students participated in a mindfulness based program in a public school setting to measure impact on prosocial behavior, executive function, and self-regulation.
 The mindfulness intervention group showed greater improvements in social competence and received higher grades from teachers in the following areas: learning, health, and social emotional development.
 Those students who were initially lower in social competence and executive functioning showed the greatest improvements as compared to the control group.
 The control group displayed more selfish behavior over time.

-Schonert-Reichl, K. A., Oberle, E., Lawlor, M. S., Abbott, D., Thomson, K., Oberlander, T. F.,
+Schonert-Reichl, K. A., Oberle, E., Lawlor, M. S., Abbott, D., Thomson, K., Oberlander, T. F., & Diamond, A. (2015).
+Enhancing cognitive and social-emotional development through a simple-to-administer mindfulness-based school program for elementary school children: A randomized controlled trial.
+Developmental Psychology, 51(1), 52-66. https://doi.org/10.1037%2Fa0038454

 This study was initiated to determine the effectiveness of an SEL program when combined with mindful awareness to positively impact stress levels, pro-sociality, cognitive function and overall well-being -- all linked to positive school outcomes.
 Two groups of combined 4th and 5th graders participated in this study with one group assigned to the SEL/Mindfulness program and the other a social responsibility program.
 Those students in the SEL/Mindfulness program saw greater improvements in cognitive control, stress reduction, empathy, emotional control and optimism.
 They also experienced self-reported decreases in depression and peer aggression.
 They were rated by peers as more prosocial and gained in peer acceptance.
 The results underscore the potential of SEL intervention with mindfulness programs.

 Costello, Elizabeth; Lawler, Margaret.
-(2014) An Exploratory Study of the Efects of
+(2014) An Exploratory Study of the Efects of Mindfulness on Perceived Levels of Stress among School-Children from Lower Socioeconomic Backgrounds.
+International Journal of Emotional Education, v6 n2 p21- 39. https://eric.ed.gov/?id=EJ1085614

 Research clearly links stress to decreased health and well-being as well as negative outcomes for student success.
 A lower socioeconomic background increases the risk for student stress, behavioral problems, social-emotional challenges and poor academic performance.
-These combined increase the risk of a student dropping out of school altogether.
+These increase the risk of a student dropping out of school altogether.
 While many studies focus on teacher reported change and/or quantitative outcomes, this study focuses on children's experiences of mindfulness as it relates to stress.
 63 primary school children who were "at risk of social exclusion" participated in a 5-week school-based, mindfulness program.
-Interviews with 16 children and 2 teachers identified five areas: conceptualization of stress, awareness, selfregulation, classroom regulation, and future stress.
-Quantitative analysis of children's perceived stress levels pre- and post intervention demonstrated significant reductions in stress levels.
+Interviews with 16 children and 2 teachers identified five areas: conceptualization of stress, awareness, self-regulation, classroom regulation, and future stress.
+Quantitative analysis of children's perceived stress levels pre- and postintervention demonstrated significant reductions in stress levels.
 The authors' conclude, "These findings offer support for the incorporation of mindfulness interventions into the school curriculum, as a means of empowering children to address stress.

 Holzel, B.K, et al (2011).
 Mindfulness practice leads to increases in regional brain gray